balaji-subburaj/balaji-subburaj/README.md

 <h3 align="center">Welcome to my GitHub profile!</h3>
 I'm an M.Sc.
 Digital Engineering student at Otto-von-Guericke-University with professional experience in Software Testing Life Cycle.
 I'm passionate about learning new technologies through projects.

-## 🔭 Interests And Focus
-- Machine Learning and Deep Learning
-- SAP

-Interested in working on projects that combine these technologies.

 ## 🚀 Projects
 - Automation Projects: [Hands-On](https://github.com/balaji-subburaj/Automation)
 - ML/NLP/DL Projects: [Ground Zero](https://github.com/balaji-subburaj/Ground-zero)
 - Process Automation with Power Automate integration with Microsoft Virtual Agents and Excel for Access and knowledge management.
-- Innovative ideas lined up to be implemented !!!

 ## 💼 Professional Experience
 - **Associate** at Cognizant Technology Solutions (Oct 2023 – Mar 2024)